chrismlusk/accuraty-templates/src/scripts/README.md

 ## Architecture

-- `app/`
+- `App/`
 - `components/`
 - `lib/`
 - individual files

 ### App

-The building blocks of our JavaScript component framework.
-This is how custom functions are loaded and executed.
+This is how components are loaded and executed.

 ### Components